XingJinming-real/XingJinming-real.github.io/index.md

 * **Professional Skills:**

-    - Intermediate use of Python and C++, able to reproduce common data structures and capable at common machine learning algorithms (PCA/LDA; CART/SVM; Spectral Clustering/DBSCAN; self-training/co-training/tri-training;
-      Ridge/Lasso/Elastic Net; LOF) for data analysis and visualization
+    - Intermediate use of Python and C++, able to reproduce common data structures and capable at common machine learning algorithms (PCA/LDA; CART/SVM; Spectral Clustering/DBSCAN; self-training/co-training/tri-training; Ridge/Lasso/Elastic Net; LOF) for data analysis and visualization

     - Ability to use OpenCV for basic image processing and PyTorch for network construction.

-Knowledge of common Convolutional Neural Networks and an understanding of preliminary Recurrent Neural Networks
+    - Knowledge of common Convolutional Neural Networks, and an understanding of preliminary Recurrent Neural Networks and Graph Neural Networks

 * **Computational Skills:** MATLAB, Linux, Web Crawler, Web Development